-Will implementing year-round Pacific Standard Time in Washington improve health outcomes?
+Will implementing year-round Daylight saving time in Washington improve health outcomes?

-There is strong evidence that implementing year-round Pacific Standard Time (PST) would improve health outcomes, particularly on days that would immediately follow a transition to or from DST.
-While the strength of evidence for the relationship between implementing year-round PST and any one particular health outcome varies, the body of evidence between implementing year-round PST and health outcomes as a whole is strong.
+There is strong evidence that implementing year-round daylight saving time (DST) would improve health outcomes, particularly on days that would immediately follow a transition to or from DST.
+While the strength of evidence for the relationship between implementing year-round DST and any one particular health outcome varies, the body of evidence between implementing year-round DST and health outcomes as a whole is strong.
 Additionally, some health outcomes had conflicting findings in the literature and were therefore not included in the strength of evidence analysis.
 The strength of evidence for this research question focuses only on the literature for heart attacks and stroke.
-A summary of the research not included regarding DST and traffic accidents, work-related accidents, depressive episodes, and suicide is summarized at the end of this section beginning on page 5.
+9,12-15,17-21 A summary of the research not included regarding DST and traffic accidents, work-related accidents, 22-24 depressive episodes, 10 and suicide 18 is summarized at the end of this section beginning on page 6.